eoscostarica/eos-local/readme.md

 EOS Local provides a really quick way to setup and maintain a local development environment for EOS dApps.
 It is a docker based dev environment that is guaranteed to work out-of-the-box across the different host operating systems: Mac OS, Windows, and Linux.

-This project was inspired on MonsterEOS' "EOSIO DreamStack" architecture that will allow you to develop EOS applications faster and easily scale as necessary.
+This project was inspired on MonsterEOS' **EOSIO Dream Stack** architecture that will allow you to develop EOS applications faster and easily scale as necessary.

 EOS Local is a community-driven project led by EOS Costa Rica.
 We welcome contributions of all sorts.
 There are many ways to help, from reporting issues, proposing features, improving documentation, contributing code, design/ux proposals, etc.